celery/celery/docs/userguide/configuration.rst

     Time-to-live (in seconds) for results before they expire.
 Default is disabled, meaning results are not expired.
 The DynamoDB table must have Time to Live enabled for expiry to work.
-If the table doesn't exist, it is created with Time to Live enabled if ``ttl_seconds`` is set.
-If the table exists, Time to Live will be enabled on the table if ``ttl_seconds`` is set; otherwise Time to Live will be disabled.
-Note that trying to change a table's TTL setting multiple times in quick succession will cause a throttling error.
-More details can be found in the `DynamoDB TTL documentation <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html>`_
+Time to Live will be enabled on the table if ``ttl_seconds`` is set; otherwise, Time to Live will be disabled.
+Note that trying to change a table's Time to Live setting multiple times in quick succession will cause a throttling error.
+More details can be found in the
+    `DynamoDB TTL documentation <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html>`_

 .. _conf-ironcache-result-backend: